TannerBurns/django_api_tutorial/README.md

             raise CommandError('No testdata found')
 ```

-Now when we run our new command lets see how fast the records get added.
+Now when we run the new command lets see how fast all of the records get added.

 ```bash
 python3 manage.py bulktestdata